shwina/still-magic/_en/intro.md

 there certainly seems to be a decay curve of some kind.
 We'll look more closely at this data as we go along.

-The second project is a simple form of {% include g key="g:computational-stylometry" text="computational stylometry" %}.
+The second project is a simple form of [computational stylometry](#g:computational-stylometry).
 Different writers have different styles;
 can a computer detect those differences, and if so,